 - ensure you are familiar with ASQA's published resources about the audit process

-- understand the requirements of the National Code 2018—this should include becoming familiar the with the National Code 2018 resources published by the Department of Education and Training.
+- understand the requirements of the National Code 2018—this should include becoming familiar the with the National Code 2018 resources published by the Department of Education.

 After the audit